The GloWPa model

 Data request

-We are always looking for measured Cryptosporidium data for the validation of the GloWPa model, the first spatially explicit global model of diarrheal pathogens in surface waters (see below for an overview of the model).
-Relevant datasets are records of Cryptosporidium concentrations (or counts and volume, if possible with recovery rates) in rivers and streams with corresponding location information (lat long coordinates).
+We are always looking for measured microorganisms data for the validation of the GloWPa model, the first spatially explicit global model of diarrheal pathogens in surface waters (see below for an overview of the model).
+Relevant datasets are records of Cryptosporidium, rotavirus, E. coli or other microorganism concentrations (or counts and volume, if possible with recovery rates) in rivers and streams with corresponding location information (lat long coordinates).
 Datasets from all over the world are welcome.
 Longer time-series would be great, but also short sampling series could be useful.
 In case you have large datasets for other pathogens, we would be very happy with those too, as we are expanding our model to include other enteric waterborne pathogens.
 Do let us know in case you have data that you are willing to share with us (for validation only or for joint publication etc).
 We will then contact you to discuss the details.

 Modelling is a great opportunity to create an understanding of spatial heterogeneity and to identify areas with high concentrations.
 However, to build trust in our model, observational data are indispensable.
 We hope you are able to help!
 Thank you very much in advance for your e-mail!